newtonproject/NEPs/README.md

 This repository tracks the ongoing status of NEPs.

-- [NEPs Official Website](https://neps.newtonproject.org/) are build from NEPs and Docs from this repository.
+- [NEPs Website](https://neps.newtonproject.org/) is built from NEPs and Docs from this repository.

-- [All NEPs](https://neps.newtonproject.org/neps/) of all NEPs merged in to this repository.
+- [All NEPs](https://neps.newtonproject.org/neps/) displays all NEPs merged into this repository, source files are located under `NEPS` directory.

 - [NEP Process](https://neps.newtonproject.org/guides/nep-process/) that governs the NEPs repository.